toolleeo/cli-apps/README.md

 * [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [taverner](https://github.com/vagos/taverner) - CLI launcher menu for games (or anything), the UNIX way.
 * [teetail](https://github.com/sl236/teetail) - Like tee, but only the tail goes in the file.
-* [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.
 * [Timer-CLI](https://github.com/1Blademaster/timer-cli) - A very simple countdown timer.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
 * [unix-permissions](https://github.com/ehmicky/unix-permissions) - Swiss Army knife for Unix permissions.